What are UTM parameters?

 utm_source

-Source (e.g., newsletter, linkedin, mastodon)
+Source (e.g. newsletter, linkedin, mastodon)

 utm_medium

-Channel (e.g., email, social, cpc)
+Channel (e.g. email, social, cpc)

 utm_campaign

-Campaign (e.g., launch_q1)
+Campaign name (e.g. launch_q1)

 utm_term